codybartfast/csv/ReadMe.md

 Tables And Rows
 ---------------

-Internally a `Table` is created whether converting from items to text (`IEnumerable<TItem> -> Table -> string`) or from text to items (`string -> Table -> IEnumerable<TItem>`).  `Fmbm.CSV` is not intend for editing CSV tables but `Table` does enable some basic editing.
+Internally a `Table` is created both converting from items to text (`IEnumerable<TItem> -> Table -> string`) or from text to items (`string -> Table -> IEnumerable<TItem>`).  `Fmbm.CSV` is not intended for editing CSV tables but `Table` does enable some basic editing.
 For example, to put double quotes around the tites in the orignal CSV text:

 ```csharp
 var table = Csv.GetTable(csvTextIn);